-- The total amount of funding awarded to the NSP in the new year; - The addition, or loss, of funded program services; - Accreditation status; - Recent or upcoming changes in leadership to the NSP's Chief Executive Officer, Chief Financial Officer, or Chief Operations Officer positions; - CQI monitoring results obtained in the previous year, including corrective actions issued by the Contracts, Network Development Community Services (NDCS), and/or Risk Management departments; and - Financial concerns identified by CFBHN, including formal findings identified in the organization's independent audit.
+- The total amount of funding awarded to the NSP in the new fiscal year: - The addition, or loss, of funded program services: - Accreditation status; - Changes in leadership, within the past 12 months, to the NSP's Chief Executive Officer, Chief Financial Officer, or Chief Operating Officer positions; - CQI monitoring results obtained in the previous year, including corrective actions issued by the Contracts.
+Network Development Community Services (NDCS), and/or Risk Management departments; and - Financial concerns identified by CFBHN, including formal findings identified in the organization's independent audit.